 Please Note: This post contains an Amazon affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.

-As of this writing it appears that a final release date has not yet been announced.
-Click below to check out additional images.
+The new kit (48353) is currently in process.
+As of this writing a final release date has not yet been announced.
+Click below to check out additional renderings.

 [continue reading…]

-A Teratorn Tierra 2 has been spotted for sale.
+A 1978 Cessna 310R project has been spotted for sale.
 The listing states (in part):

 Please Note: This is an archived post.
 The information presented here may not be current and the associated listing may no longer be active.

-The aircraft is located in Hemet, California and is currently available for US $5,500 although offers are also being accepted.
-Click here to check out the eBay listing, which includes additional photos.
+The aircraft is located in San Diego, California and is currently available for bidding.
+Click here to check out the eBay listing, which includes additional photos and details.

 Please Note: This post contains an eBay affiliate link.
 When you purchase through links on our site, we may earn an affiliate commission.